-So when do you reach out to inactives to drive them back to your video service?
+So when do you reach out to stalled users to drive them back to your video service?
 Too soon or too frequently and it may be annoying.
 Too late and you might accidentally drive churn higher as you remind users they have a membership they are no longer using.
 The following is a methodology for finding the sweet spot for re-engaging your inactive audience members.

 Creating Your Cohorts